-In accordance with the accounting policy in Note 2.6, provisions are recognized when the Group has a present obligation as a result of past events, and it is probable that a cash outflow will be required to settle the obligation, and a reliable estimate of the amount of the obligation can be made.
+In accordance with the accounting policy in Note 2.7, provisions are recognized when the Group has a present obligation as a result of past events, and it is probable that a cash outflow will be required to settle the obligation, and a reliable estimate of the amount of the obligation can be made.

-As further explained in Note 12, the Group recognized a provision payable to the Turkish Competition Authority ("TCA") estimated at TRY 127,525 thousand in its consolidated financial statements as of 31 December 2021.
-The Group has computed the provision by applying 2% to D-Market's standalone annual net revenue as per statutory financial statements prepared in accordance with the tax legislations for the year ended 31 December 2021, based on the management's and legal advisors' best estimate, and reduced by 25% for early payment discount on the amount calculated, if the administration fine will be paid within 30 days, an option which the management will exercise.
-The TCA board, at its own discretion, may also apply a further discount between 1/4 and 3/5 of the total penalty if they decide to apply extenuating circumstances.
+As further explained in Note 15, the Group recognized a provision payable to the Turkish Competition Authority ("TCA") estimated at TRY 95,643 thousand in its consolidated financial statements as of 31 December 2022.
+The Group has computed the provision by applying 2% to D-Market's standalone annual net revenue as per statutory financial statements prepared in accordance with the tax legislations for the year ended 31 December 2022, based on the management's and legal advisors' best estimate, and reduced by 25% for early payment discount on the amount calculated, if the administration fine will be paid within 30 days, an option which the management will exercise and the Group recognized a provision amounting to TRY127,525 thousand in its consolidated financial statements, as its best estimate in 2021.

+The TCA board, at its own discretion, may also apply a discount between 1/4 and 3/5 of the total penalty if they decide to apply extenuating circumstances.
+In 2022, on the basis of legal opinion which considered similar cases and the provision expense was recalculated as TRY95,643 thousand, representing 1.5% of annual net revenues as reported in statutory financial statements in accordance with the tax legislations for 2021 and reduced by 25% for early payment discount on the amount calculated.
+In calculating the provision, the Group estimated that 1/4 of discount would be applied on total penalty.
 As of the approval date of these consolidated financial statements, the TCA's final decision is not yet rendered.
-If the penalty ratio differs by 1% of statutory revenue from the management's estimate, the provision would be an estimated TRY 63,762 thousand higher or lower, accordingly.
+If the penalty ratio differs by 1% of statutory revenue from the management's estimate, the estimated provision would be TRY63,762 thousand higher or lower, accordingly.